der-pw/CPAP_Extension_for_BTT_Octopus/README.md

 ### FAQ
 *Why not to connect to one of the many FAN ports?*
 The fan ports are controlled by a N-channel MOSFET.
-You just can controll the negative side with PWM but you need the positive side, because the VSR input has commen GND.
+You just can controll the negative side with PWM but you need the positive side, because the VSR input has common GND.

 *Why not to connect to the GPIO of my Raspberry Pi?*
 It's the same like at some pins of your Octopus Board.
 They just have a logic level of 3.3V.
 The VSR Input of the CPAP controller needs 5V for 100% cooling power.
 You lose around 30%.